CLNEulalia/Heroku-Atlas-Deployment/README.md

     $ heroku run node db/seed.js
     ```

+    ##### Note:

-    > NOTE: `heroku run` allows you to run js files on the heroku server.
-We can
+    - `heroku run` allows you to run js files on the heroku server.
+We can seed
-    > seed our database on heroku using the same seed file we used locally.
+      our database on heroku using the same seed file we used locally.

 18. Open your application!
 Run the command `$ heroku open` in your terminal.
     This will launch your production app in a new browser tab.